shinushibu1798/recordLinkage/README.md

 ## Improvements we could have made

-Since record linkage is very dependent on the dataset, we could use techniques such as fuzzy word matching and hierarchical clustering to make the data more generalised so that it is easier to account for noise between matches in datasets.
+Since record linkage is very dependent on the dataset, we could use techniques such as fuzzy word matching and hierarchical clustering to make the data more generalized so that it is easier to account for noise between matches in datasets.

-For the node2vec implementation, we made a naïve assumption that out sampling technique would simply translate over.
+For the node2vec implementation, we made a naïve assumption that our sampling technique would simply translate over and be able to accurately represent our features.
 However, this was not the case.
-Hence we would improve our model by refining our definition of a community to better fit this task rather than expect it to readily fit it as it is.
+Hence we would improve our model by refining our definition of a community to better fit this task rather than expect it to readily fit.

 ## Citations